jacobvosmaer/rx5rom/README.md

 ## Building ROM images

 The ROM builder `rx5-build` reads a ROM description from standard input and writes the resulting 128KB ROM image to stdout.
-A description consists of one or more file sections, which start with `file /path/to/some-file.wav`.
+A description consists of an optional `romid` followed by one or more file sections, which start with `file /path/to/some-file.wav`.
 The path to the wav file may not contain a newline character.
 Optionally, you can set one of the following parameters on the current file:

 - octave
 - note